Power BI Pricing 2026

 - Free tier: Yes

 Power BI offers 3 pricing tiers: Free, Pro, Premium.
-Standard paid plans include Free at $0/user, Pro at $10/user/month, Premium at $20/user/month.
+A free plan is available.
+Paid plans include Pro at $10/user/month, Premium at $20/user/month.
 The Pro plan is teams.

 Compared to other business intelligence software, Power BI is positioned at the budget-friendly price point.